 To automatically remove files' tags before writing new ones, just enable the plugin (see Plugins).
-When importing new files (with import\write turned on) or modifying files' tags with the beet modify command, beets will first strip the tags entirely and then write the database-tracked metadata to the file.
+When importing new files (with import\write turned on) or modifying files' tags with the beet modify command, beets will first strip all types of tags entirely and then write the database-tracked metadata to the file.